 Improve your website navigation

-You need to minimise the number of clicks from landing on the home page to reaching the checkout.
+- Minimise the number of clicks from landing page to checkout.
 The whole purchasing process has to be as quick as possible.
-That means not forcing users to open an account in order to buy something and not having to input lots of unnecessary information.
+Don't force users to open an account in order to buy something.

 Build trust with website visitors

-- Get as many accreditations as possible, including association and trade body membership.
+- Get as many accreditations as possible, including association and trade body memberships.
 Join local business groups to show you are part of the local community.

-Try to personalise your site as much as possible and feature real people.
-When there's no face-to-face contact, it's good to have a human element on any ecommerce website as it builds trust.
+- Personalise your site as much as possible and feature real people.
+A human element on any ecommerce website builds trust.

 Be transparent about extras

 Honesty and openness are vital.
 Always be clear about all your costs and delivery prices - no-one likes a shock at the point of purchase.
 Include full details about delivery.
 FAQs are a good way to pre-empt customer questions.

 At the same time, make sure you are easy to get hold of and that you supply all of your contact details.
 A phone number is always best.

 Think about your target market.
 Always remember who you are selling to.
 If it's a younger market, they are likely to be web-savvy.
 But if it's an older group, you have to do everything to make people feel comfortable.
 Tailor content to the user.